Congratulations! You’re signed up for the soup challenge happening October 2018!

-Since the weather turned decidedly to fall from summer, we’ve been having soup every day again.
-Putting it in the crock pot in the morning not only fills the house with a delicious aroma all day, but it also means that I just need to make a side dish for dinner.
+Soup soup soup – easy to digest, nourishing, frugal, and full of amazing health benefits!
+Plus it’s easy!
+Putting it in the crock pot in the morning not only fills the house with a delicious aroma all day, but it also means that you just need to make a side dish for dinner.

-We’ve been doing a soup every day and plan to continue all winter.
+On this challenge, we eat soup every day and plan to continue all winter.
+But we start with just October and go from there.
 I normally use this little crockpot if we’re having a side, or I use a bigger one if we’re just eating the soup and possibly a salad.
 If I didn’t start the crockpot in the morning, I toss it all in my stock pot, where most soups will cook in about an hour.

 For any soup that is left over after dinner, I store in a quart or pint mason jar in the fridge, and I will re-heat it in the microwave.
 It’s not uncommon for us to have 1-2 servings left over, so this can be a quick lunch for the toddler and I, or can be re-heated and go in thermoses.

 You might be surprised to see that I use my microwave, but it really helps use up leftovers without making more dirty dishes.
 Of course you can simmer on the stovetop in a small saucepan and that is a great option as well- I usually do this for dinner, but for lunch we’ll microwave and move on with the day :)

 In addition to providing easy-to-digest amino acids, vitamins, and minerals, we can also add a drizzle or sprinkle of flavor-boosting ingredients.
 These toppings make the soups beautiful, and they add healthy fats, antioxidants, and more!

 - Fresh Pressed olive oil provides healthy fats, and if we drizzle it on top, it retains all the benefits of raw olive oil.
 I use olive oil from the Fresh Pressed Olive Oil Club, and you can sign up here and get your first bottle free!